rmxbalanque/KRG/BuildInstructions.md

 ## Building Kruger

 1. Open the KRG.sln
-2. Open the NavPower.props file (it's under the '6.
-Property Sheets' solution folder) and change this line: <NAVPOWER_INCLUDED>true</NAVPOWER_INCLUDED> to <NAVPOWER_INCLUDED>false</NAVPOWER_INCLUDED>
-3. Build "KRG.Scripts.Reflect" - this will generate all the kruger reflection data
+2. Build "KRG.Scripts.Reflect" - this will generate all the kruger reflection data
-4. Build the "Application" solution folder - this will build all the applications needed for KRG to run.
+3. Build the "Application" solution folder - this will build all the applications needed for KRG to run.

 ## Quick Start